jhm1909/claj/README.md

 To build the server version, simply run the command ``./gradlew server:build``.
 The jar file will be located in the root directory and named ``claj-server.jar``.

+## How it works

 ## Notes
 * make a system to remove the claj server from the dosBlacklist, because if a client send too many packets, the host will sets the claj server address to the list, because for him, it's only n connections from the same address (the claj server).
 And same for clients.
 * The current server implementation doesn't know where to send packets, so the host need to keep alive a connection for each client and send n times the same packet for each connection, like that the server use the connection id to know where send the packets. <br>
 So need to make a packet wrapper that add the target connection using the id, given by the server when a new player join the room. <br>
 Note: need to see the steam implementation for inspiration.
+* The playerLimit doesn't count player connected via CLaJ. <br>
+In fact, the host player's server never receives the packets from peoples connected via CLaJ, the job is done by the CLaJ Proxy which simply runs the host player's server callbacks.
+* In fact CLaJ is a reverse vpn.
+XD